OrdinaryMagician/ibuki_m/README.md

 ## Items

 Gotta have some of these too to help in your adventure. **Ibuki** will happily hoard what she doesn't need to use right away.
+Items that are at max capacity will not be picked up, but nevertheless they will still be tallied and have their script specials activate when touched.

 ### Water Bottle *[Health Bonus, Stimpack, Medikit]*